University Circle Inc. Launches New "Circle Connects" Summer Programming

 Wade Oval Art Installations

-UCI and the Center for Arts-Inspired Learning (CAIL) will work with local children and professional artists Augusto Bordelois and Angelica Pozo to create large-scale art installations on Wade Oval.
+UCI and the Center for Arts-Inspired Learning (CAL) will work with local children and professional artists Augusto Bordelois and Angelica Pozo to create large-scale art installations on Wade Oval.
 The art will address timely themes such as racial injustice, the digital divide and women’s suffrage.
 Bordelois is a community teaching artist whose work includes the Shaker Heights Fire Department Centennial Mural, art installations in area schools and many others.
 Pozo is best known as the mosaic artist behind Stephanie Tubbs Jones Community Plaza, “The Winding Wall of Fairfax” at Quincy Park, and "Marketplace/Meetingplace: An Urban Memorial" in the Gateway District downtown.

 Installations on Wade Oval will take place on four Fridays: Aug.
 7, Aug.
 21, Sept.
 4 and Sept.
 18. A downloadable educational kit and educational signage will accompany each installation to encourage deeper understanding of the art and its subject matter.

-As each Wade Oval Art Installation is revealed, UCI will again team up with CAIL on supplemental activities.
+As each Wade Oval Art Installation is revealed, UCI will again team up with CAL on supplemental activities.
 Free chalk kits will be distributed to visitors, who will be encouraged to draw their own inspiration from the art on the surrounding sidewalks, and on the community chalk board located on Ford Drive near Uptown.
 Face masks and additional educational resources will be included with the chalk kits.
 Additional support for the Wade Oval Art Installations is courtesy of Cuyahoga Arts & Culture.

 Shape Up in the Circle